Our solar farm..

 The panels capture the sun rays, this is then converted to electricity, sent to a substation which will then condition and synchronise the power, ready for injection to the electricity distribution network.

 The landscaping around the solar panels has been carefully planned to protect the local ecology and promote biodiversity.
-For example, were planting native hedgerow and species-rich grasses across the solar area, bird breeding plots and boxes and underground chambers for amphibians and reptiles.
+For example, we're planting native hedgerow and species-rich grasses across the solar area, and we're installing bird breeding plots and boxes and underground chambers for amphibians and reptiles.
 Boundary fences also have small mammal gaps and deer escapes.
 The reinforced along the south west of the park will help in providing a natural visual screen from the Woodstock direction.

 As a landed Estate we are uniquely positioned to take positive action in protecting future generations.
-We believe a Nationally Significant proposal for solar, led by Photovolt Development Partners will help to safeguard this area and support global efforts to reduce carbon emissions and our reliance on fossil fuels.
+We believe a nationally significant proposal for solar energy, led by Photovolt Development Partners will help to safeguard this area and support global efforts to reduce carbon emissions and our reliance on fossil fuels.
 Please visit the Botley West Solar Park website to share your views and find out more.
-To read further about why we are supporting this proposal click here.
+To read more about why we are supporting this proposal click here.